 Now, Chris works full time as a guide as well as taking time to develop new itineraries.
 He has led wildlife watching holidays for over 20 years.
 He is a people person keen to share knowledge and ensure that tours are full of wildlife, humour and good quality cakes and puddings!

 David lives in East Budleigh.
-He grew up in the countryside on the southern escarpment of the Cotswolds where he gained his life long interest in wildlife, among the limestone & clay.
+He grew up in the countryside on the southern escarpment of the Cotswolds where he gained his life long interest in wildlife.